ronnyml/snowplow-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 5. [Integrate the `dataLayer` onto your website](#1.5)
 6. [Create macros for the variables stored in the `dataLayer` in in the GTM UI](#1.6)

 Typically, the steps people get wrong (or miss out alltogether) are steps 3-6.
 Getting them right is critical, however, because if you do not setup a robust mechanism for passing **all** the relevant data you want to report on in Snowplow (or any other web analytics program) into GTM, then GTM will not be able to pass that data into Snowplow, in turn.
-Either you will need to go back to your webmaster to add additional lines to your HTML / Javascript to pass the missing data points later, or you'll be forced to perform analysis without them.
+Either you will need to go back to your webmaster to add additional lines to your HTML / JavaScript to pass the missing data points later, or you'll be forced to perform analysis without them.
 Managing the data pipeline between your website(s) and GTM is key.

 <a name="1.1" />
 ### 1.1 Create a Google Tag Manager account